githubProjectTermux/miningbot/README.md

 # Additional Side Note

-The rest of the files here are older version or for testing in the past.
+The rest of the files here are for older version or for testing.
 So you can ignore them or delete them.